NeverRanked · Teardown 02 · Cross-category · Cross-geo

 For an operator, the closable competitive surface differs by market.
 Hawaii CPA firms have both training-data engines as a category-wide blind spot, so competing inside the web-searching engines is the short-term move.
 Austin CPA firms have Claude as a blind spot but Gemma reachable through sustained web presence over Gemma’s training cycle.
 Nashville sits between: Claude closed, Gemma a narrower opening than Austin’s.
 The recommendation depends on which market the operator is in.

 A third category, this one predicted in advance, confirms the Claude collapse is not CPA-specific.
 Honolulu med spas (Claude 2%) were the second category after CPA.
 Honolulu HVAC and AC-repair companies (teardown 09) are now the third, and this one we forecast before measuring: a prediction that Claude would cite these firms under 5% was committed to a public timestamped record on 2026-06-09, before any HVAC data existed.
 It landed at 2%, with Gemma at 63% and the web-searching engines at 38% to 66%.
 So three unrelated local-service industries (accounting, aesthetics, home services) all collapse on Claude.
 The categories that hold up on Claude (banking 88%, law 51%, wealth 38%, dental 34%) each have a canonical web presence or a deep editorial tradition that puts named firms into the training corpus.
 The collapse is not a quirk of one category.
 It is what happens to editorially thin local-service businesses, and it now replicates across three of them in different industries.
-HVAC also widens the engine split: Claude 2% against Gemma 63% is a 61-point gap inside the same category, the widest in the dataset, which is why "the training-data axis" is really two engines that can diverge completely.
-And because this third instance was a pre-registered forecast rather than an after-the-fact observation, the pattern is no longer a story told to fit the data.
-It is a rule that made a risky prediction and the data agreed.

-One pattern is consistent across all nine measurement windows (7 Hawaii categories plus Austin and Nashville CPA).
+One pattern is consistent across every category we measured (the nine Hawaii categories plus Austin CPA, read with the Nashville CPA control).
 Microsoft Copilot (which answers using Bing’s organic search results) cites the firms’ own websites 0% to 2% of the time in every measurement.

-| Nashville TN CPA firms | 1% |
+Nashville TN CPA firms1%

-This means: a buyer who asks Microsoft Copilot for a business recommendation in any of these nine categories or geographies gets pointed at third-party content (publications, Wikipedia, directories), almost never at the businesses’ own websites.
+This means: a buyer who asks Microsoft Copilot for a business recommendation in any of these categories or geographies gets pointed at third-party content (publications, Wikipedia, directories), almost never at the businesses’ own websites.
 Every business in every category we measured shares this gap.
 The Austin and Nashville data points confirm the pattern is not Hawaii-specific.

 The first-mover read: whichever firm shows up first in Bing’s organic search results for these queries gets the Copilot answer mostly to itself, because every competitor is also invisible there.
 The gap is open, and it does not appear to be a category-specific or geo-specific problem.
 It is a Microsoft Copilot pattern across local-service queries.